BrainProtest/ed-pve-combat/docs/misc/glossary.md

 {#afmu}
 * **Alpha**: Per round/shot damage
 {#alpha}
 * **Convergence**: The separation of hardpoints between each other.
-Using fixed ToT: Time On Target.
-The ability of the player or the requirement of a weapon to aim at a target continuously.
-Weaponry on far apart hardpoints will make it hard or impossible to hit all at the same time.
+Using fixed weaponry on far apart hardpoints will make it hard or impossible to hit all at the same time.
 {#convergence}
-* **Distributor**: Refers to the Power Distributor Module found in the Core Internals of every ship *[Double Banking]: A technique that allows the use of two shield cells on just one heatsink without overheating.
-See Double Banking
+* **Distributor**: Refers to the Power Distributor Module found in the Core Internals of every ship {#distributor}
-{#distributor}
+* **Double Banking**: A technique that allows the use of two shield cells on just one heatsink without overheating.
+See [Double Banking](../outfitting/defense.md#doublebanking)
 * **Hitscan**: Infinite Projectile speed (where you aim is where you hit, no delay) {#hitscan}
 * **Hotbanking**: Using a shield cell without a heatsink.
 If heat damage occurs, it is expected.